 Additionally, without help from your data, you risk missing important updates about your stakeholders or vital insights into what they care about most and want from your engagements, which negatively impacts those crucial relationships.

-4 ways spreadsheets can negatively impact your stakeholder relationships
+How spreadsheets can negatively impact your stakeholder relationships:

 - Your stakeholder information is often logged in multiple spreadsheets (e.g., you'll have one for contact information, one for issues, one for commitments, etc.).
 This can leave you without easy access to all the information you need to communicate effectively with your stakeholders.